delahny/phylogenetictrees/README.md

 # Constructing phylogenetic trees
 The R script in this repository constructs phylogenetic trees for *known* clonally related cells.
 It will identify shared and unqiue somatic mutations within clonally related cells and construct a tree based on these mutations.
+Trunk and branch distances are proportional to the number of shared and unique somatic mutations between cells.
+The identity of each cell is labeled at the terminus of each tree.

 *Note: Cells with clonal relationships should already be established before running this script.*